joakim/kay/README.md

 ## Values

 Value types are immutable.
-If bound to a writable field, the value will be wrapped in a `Value` cell, similar to Clojure's [atoms](https://clojure.org/reference/atoms).
+If marked as writable, the value will be wrapped in a `Value` cell, similar to Clojure's [atoms](https://clojure.org/reference/atoms).
 This allows management of state over time, while enabling validation and subscription to events.

 [Observing](https://imgur.com/iMf3GBa) a `Value` will automagically dereference it, returning a snapshot of its current state (value).
 [Mutating](https://en.wikipedia.org/wiki/Mutation) a `Value` will [swap](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/swap!) the old immutable value for a new one.
 Collections use structural sharing of past states.